EnigmaCurry/d.rymcg.tech/mopidy/README.md

-This copies a lot from [hamishfagg/dockerfiles](https://github.com/hamishfagg/dockerfiles/tree/master/mopidy-multiroom) but has been modified to integrate with Traefik and configured to build from Dockerfile so that it is compatible with ARM64 architecture (tested on raspberry pi4).
+This copies a lot from [hamishfagg/dockerfiles](https://github.com/hamishfagg/dockerfiles/tree/master/mopidy-multiroom) but has been modified to integrate with Traefik and configured to build itself from Dockerfile so that it is compatible with ARM64 architecture (tested on raspberry pi4).

 ## How this works